fdrHighSchool/mp2-work-YevheniiBashta/05-div-by-3/README.md

 `public static boolean isPrime(int num)`

   * if a number is not divisible by all the numbers to 10 except 1 AND itself ------> return true
-  * else -----> return false ( if it at least divisible by any number except 1 and itself )
+  * else -----> return false ( if it at least divisible by one number except 1 and itself )